-My current position is with our office's Special Crimes Unit, which means I handle predominantly homicides.
-It's my job to ensure that murder cases are ready for trial by assisting detectives with various types of search or arrest warrants and serving as a sounding board for investigative strategy, reading final police reports and witness statements, analyzing the collection of evidence and taking of confessions for legality, organizing and presenting cases to the grand jury, preparing all the written discovery that must be filed in court, and writing briefs or doing research pertaining to legal issues that may affect each case.
-My work involves daily dealings with law enforcement officers, other prosecutors, defense attorneys, forensic experts, and judges.
-If a case that I've prepared is particularly complicated or nasty, I get to try it to a jury where they decide both guilt and punishment.
+I have spent the largest portion of my time with the DA's Special Crimes Unit, handling predominantly homicides.
+There, my job was to ensure that murder cases were ready for trial by assisting detectives with various types of search or arrest warrants and serving as a sounding board for investigative strategy, reading final police reports and witness statements, analyzing the collection of evidence and taking of confessions for legality, organizing and presenting cases to the grand jury, preparing all the written discovery to be filed in court, and writing briefs or doing research pertaining to legal issues that affected each case.
+My work involved daily dealings with law enforcement officers, other prosecutors, defense attorneys, forensic experts, and judges.
+I tried several of the more complicated or difficult murder cases.
 Being in trial is absolutely, without a doubt, the greatest part of this job.